MSc in Cybersecurity

 1. Funding assessment and eligibility screening

-Click the “Apply Now” button on this page to submit your CV for the initial screening.
+Click the “Apply Now” button (when available) on this page to submit your CV for the initial screening.

 Technology Ireland ICT Skillnet will respond with a confirmation form and provide further course information.